+English Placement Test Fee FREE

+Room Deposit (refundable) \$50.00

+Room Fee per semester \$1,000.00

+A/C Fee per semester \$300.00

-Graduation Fee (non-refundable) \$75
+Graduation Fee (non-refundable) \$75.00

-Transcript fee \$10
+Transcript fee4 \$10.00

-Audit fee (per course) \$200
+Audit fee (per course) \$200.00

-- Penalties for late payments and returned checks (see Student Financial Obligation Policy). students taking dive classes will be responsible for the rental or purchase of equipment necessary for those classes and for any transportation costs to off-campus sites. - \$15 for each test. - Graduation cap and gown are not included. - Transcript requests must be made in writing to the Registrar.
+- Penalties for late payments and returned checks (see Student Financial Obligation Policy).
+Students taking dive classes will be responsible for the rental or purchase of equipment necessary for those classes and for any transportation costs to off-campus sites. - Free for academic year 2015-2016. - Graduation cap and gown are not included. - Transcript requests must be made in writing to the Registrar.
 Diplomas or transcripts are not issued if the student account has an outstanding balance. - Students may not audit the courses with an "R" in the course number.